google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

 In this message listener you could do anything you want, show a toast, a notification bubble or completely ignore the message.

-It's also worht nothing that if you don't define a message listener in your web page, the messages from the service worker will not do anything.
+It's also worth nothing that if you don't define a message listener in your web page, the messages from the service worker will not do anything.

 ## Cache a Page and Open Window

-One scenario that is out of the scope of this book but worth just calling it is that you can improve the overall UX of your web app by caching web pages you expect users to visit after clicking on your notification.
+One scenario that is out of the scope of this book but worth discussing is that you can improve the overall UX of your web app by caching web pages you expect users to visit after clicking on your notification.

-This requires having your service worker set-up to handle `fetch` events, but if you do implement it, make sure you take advantage of it in you `push` event by caching the page and assets you'll need before showing your notification.
+This requires having your service worker set-up to handle `fetch` events, but if you implement `fetch`, make sure you take advantage of it in your `push` event by caching the page and assets you'll need before showing your notification.

 For more information check out this [introduction to service workers